OpenNebula/docs/source/overview/opennebula_concepts/cloud_system_roles.rst

 The Infrastructure Perspective
 ================================================================================

 Common large IT shops have multiple Data Centers (DCs), each one running its own OpenNebula instance and consisting of several physical Clusters of infrastructure resources (Hosts, Networks and Datastores).
 These Clusters could present different architectures and software/hardware execution environments to fulfill the needs of different workload profiles.
-Moreover, many organizations have access to external public clouds to build hybrid cloud scenarios where the private capacity of the Data Centers is supplemented with resources from external clouds, like Amazon AWS, to address peaks of demand.
+Moreover, many organizations have access to external public clouds to build true hybrid cloud scenarios where the private capacity of the Data Centers is supplemented with resources from external clouds, like Amazon AWS, to address peaks of demand.

-For example, you could have two Data Centers in different geographic locations, Europe and USA West Coast, and an agreement for cloudbursting with a public cloud provider, such as Amazon, and/or Azure.
+For example, you could have two Data Centers in different geographic locations, Europe and USA West Coast, and an agreement with a public cloud provider, such as Amazon, and/or Equinix.
 Each Data Center runs its own zone or full OpenNebula deployment.
 Multiple OpenNebula Zones can be configured as a federation, and in this case they will share the same user accounts, groups, and permissions across Data Centers.
+Alternatively, you could have a single OpenNebula zone for both Data Centers and configure each Data Center as a cluster.

 |VDC Resources|